g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 ### Then: Browser

-#### Attacks: IP tracking, encrypted traffic, ISP ducking, public wifi spoofing
+#### Attacks: IP tracking, unencrypted traffic, ISP logs, public wifi spoofing

 <span style="font-weight:bold">Partial mitigation</span>: VPN.
 This is highly imperfect but not as useless <a href="{{sucks}}">as this guy thinks</a>.
 I use <a href="{{pia}}">PrivateInternetAccess</a>; check technical and legal specs. £30 a year.
 Do not use free ones.